yoadazeleke/EEG-Drowsiness-Detection-for-Drivers/README.md

 ## Results

-After training and evaluating multiple models, **Gradient Boosting** performed the best, offering the highest accuracy and F1 score in distinguishing between sleepy and non-sleepy states.
-The model demonstrated excellent recall, which is important in scenarios where detecting sleepiness is crucial (e.g., driving drowsiness detection).
+This process provides a clear foundation for future work, where the trained model will be used for future predictions.
+Additionally, there is potential for further experimentation and optimization to improve the model's classification accuracy.

 ---

 ## Conclusions

 1. **Feature Engineering**: Ratios and derived features significantly improved model performance.
 Features such as **`Delta_Theta_Ratio`** and **`Theta_LowAlpha_Ratio`** were strong indicators for drowsiness detection.
-2. **Model Performance**: **Gradient Boosting** outperformed other models, yielding the best overall performance metrics.
+2. **Model Performance**: **Gradient Boosting** outperformed other models, yielding the best
-3. **Future Improvements**:
-   - Explore more advanced feature engineering techniques.
-   - Investigate the use of deep learning models for better performance in real-time applications.